-See also the gridengine.org site, in particular the mail lists hosted there.
+See also the gridengine.org site, which now only seems useful for the mail lists hosted there.
 The gridengine.org users list is probably the best one to use for general gridengine discussions and questions which aren't specific to this project.

 Currently most information you find for the gridengine v6.2u5 release will apply to this effort, but the non-free documentation that used to be available from Oracle has been expurgated and no-one has the time/interest to replace it.
 See also Other Resources, particularly extra information locally, and the download area.

-This wiki isn't currently generally editable, but will be when spam protection is in place; yes it needs reorganizing and expanding.
-If you're a known past contributor to gridengine and would like to help, please get in touch for access or to make any other contributions.
+This wiki isn't currently generally editable, but could be is people would actually like to contribute; yes it needs reorganizing and expanding.
+If you're a known past/current contributor to gridengine and would like to help, please get in touch for access or to make any other contributions.